nilsnolde/valhalla-qgis-plugin/README.md

 6. Edit the Valhalla configuration which will control both the local graph build and the local service
 7. View the local graph build logs
 8. List of locally registered graphs available for `localhost`
-9. A list of dependencies; currently only [`pyvalhalla-weekly`](https://pypi.org/project/pyvalhalla-weekly/) is supported.
+9. A list of dependencies; currently only [`pyvalhalla`](https://pypi.org/project/pyvalhalla/) is supported.
 After plugin installation you can install the package from here.
 On QGIS startup it'll check if there's a new version available and let you update.

 ## Notes on `localhost`

 > [!NOTE]
-> Integration of `pyvalhalla-weekly` is only available for Linux x64 & OSX arm64.
+> Integration of `pyvalhalla` is only available for Linux x64 & OSX arm64.
 For Windows x64 I [couldn't make `valhalla_service` work yet](https://github.com/valhalla/valhalla/issues/5314).

 The main distinguishing features of this plugin (compared to other routing plugins) is the ability to: